SimoMessek/-EA_Games_Vax_Man_C-_Version/README.md

 ![Vax_man](https://github.com/SimoMessek/EA_Games_Vax_Man_CPP_Version/blob/main/wabv5yu2hw361.gif?raw=true)

 Python is an excellent development language.
 But it has performance limits.
 When implementing more resource-intensive games, the industry standards are C++ and C#.
 The choice of language will depend on the platform you use.
-EA work is done on C++ That is why we have chosen it.
+EA work is done on C++ That is why we have chosen it besides being more of a C++ user considering it's the main language used within Unreal Engine.

 To recap, we are building a new game called Vax-Man.
 The rules are similar to Pac-Man with several notable exceptions: